Conhan93/JustC/bithandling.md

       To be able to change the value we use OR operation. the OR operation will
       always set the two bits it is operating on to on(1) unless they're both off
-      but since the bit we're using to access(from the bitshifting)
+      but since the bit we're using to access(from the bitshifting) is always 1
       the effect is that the targeted bit will always be set to on and all
       other bits in the target byte will remain untouched.